 Vertigo, independent of where it is coming from, results from sudden, asymmetrical neural activity.
 The asymmetry in neural activity could be coming from anywhere in the vestibular system from the inner ear to the brain.
 This is why it is key to look at the other signs and symptoms that the patient is presenting with (such as the “Ds” mentioned above) to determine the involved structures.
 Even once the practitioner believes that symptoms may be originating from the brain, they can further drill down on location as not all locations of the brain will produce the true vertigo sensation.

-One can make a broad generalization regarding the symptoms that are more likely to be of peripheral origin compared to those of central origin.
+One can make a broad generalization regarding the symptoms that are more likely to be of peripheral origin compared to those of central vestibular disorders.
 Table 1 shows this generalized separation.
 As shown in Table 1, when a peripheral lesion is involved, onset is more often than not sudden and usually memorable as the patient will be able to tell you a specific date and in some cases a specific time.
 The most common initial symptom will be true vertigo (seeing objects moving in the room).
 And unless there is an acute vestibular crisis (e.g., vestibular neuronitis or labyrinthitis), the true vertigo should last less than 24 hours.
-In contrast, lesions of central origin are usually slow in development, with the patient unable to give you a time of onset.
+In contrast, lesions of central vestibular disorders are usually slow in development, with the patient unable to give you a time of onset.
 This can also be true for symptoms from non-vestibular involvement (e.g., peripheral neuropathy).
 If symptoms are of sudden onset with vertigo or imbalance and they do not involve the labyrinthine or eighth cranial nerve, then you usually have accompanying symptoms suggesting posterior fossa involvement (“Ds”).
 The principal symptom is more likely to be that of unsteadiness and lightheadedness with vertigo absent.

 In cases where psychological conditions such as anxiety are a major portion of the disorder, the symptoms may be very vague, with the patient struggling to articulate his or her experiences.
 Patients with symptoms steaming from a physiological condition are more likely to present with subjective (internal) sensation of movement that is a slow spinning within the head or a rocking that is present on a constant basis (at least > than 50% of the time) and exacerbated by visual motion and/or complex visual patterns as seen with Persistent Postural-Perceptual Dizziness (PPPD-see Suggested Resources).